-Digital libraries in healthcare are increasingly hosting an inherently large and heterogeneous collection of digital information, like electronic journals, images, audios, videos, biosignals, three dimensional models, gene sequences, protein sequences, and even health records.
+Digital libraries in healthcare are increasingly hosting an inherently large and heterogeneous collection of digital information, like electronic journals, images, audios, videos, biosignals, three dimensional models, gene sequences, protein sequences, and even health records which consist of such digital artefacts.
 Medical digital libraries therefore have to organize repositories managing this medical information [1] and to provide effective and efficient access to it.
 In addition, a central aspect is the collection, aggregation, and analysis of relevant information.

 Due to the proliferation of sensor technology, the amount of continuously produced information (e.g., biosignals or videos) in medical digital libraries will significantly grow.
 These data streams need sophisticated processing support in order to guarantee that medically relevant information can be extracted and derived for further storage, but also for the on-line detection of critical situations.
-Biosignals, like a ECG recording, contain relevant information derived from the evaluation of characteristic parameters, e.g., the heart rate, and their deviance from average.
+Biosignals, like ECG recordings, contain relevant information derived from the evaluation of characteristic parameters, e.g., the heart rate, and their deviation from average.
 In some cases, even the combination of different biosignals is needed for the extraction of relevant information, such as a comparison of heart rate and blood pressure.
-Data stream management (DSM) addresses the continuous process streaming data in real-time.
-Due to the streaming origin of parts of the information stored in medical digital libraries, the latter will significantly benefit from infrastructures incorporating DSM.
+Data stream management (DSM) addresses the continuous processing of streaming data in real-time.
+Hyperdatabases [2], in turn, provide a flexible and reliable infrastructure for data stream management [3].
+Therefore, because of the streaming origin of parts of the information stored in medical digital libraries, the latter will significantly benefit from hyperdatabase infrastructures incorporating DSM.